lgothelipe/glpi_invoice/README.md

 ## Plugin invoice for GLPI

-This plugin create a report based on ticket tasks
+This plugin creates a report based on ticket tasks

 1. Install plugin Invoice
 2. Go to Profiles, edit a profile, click on Invoice and set up the access